tobiasprinz/time-left/README.md

  Anyway: Do you wanna to be reminded how much time you have left?
 Use this.
 It's a command line script with two input parameters and three modes:

  ## Input
+ --date-of-birth=YYYY-MM-DD
- --date-of-birth=YYYY-MM-DD The only sensible date format.
+ 	The only sensible date format.

+ --life-expectation=xx
- --life-expectation=xx Yeah, I am not calculating this.
+ 	Yeah, I am not calculating this here, just put 80 there.

  ## Output
  Default mode: